eXept Software AG Logo

 Notice that typical stdio's use a single errno global variable to return an error code,

-this was bad design in the stdio lib (right from the very beginning), since its much
+this was bad design in the stdio lib (right from the very beginning), since it's much

 harder to deal with this in the presence of lightweight processes, where errno gets